bootique/bootique-swagger/README.md

 endpoints), and then need to combine them together and/or extend them with extra app-specific fragments.
 So essentially going from specification(s) to code and then back to a single specification ("Spec-Code-Spec").

-Everything described in the "Code-First" section above applies to the last step (code to spec), but Going from spec to code (the first step in this workflow) is outside the responsibility of `bootique-swagger-openapi` and is handled by a third-party code generator.
+Everything described in the "Code-First" section above is fully applicable to the last step of this workflow (i.e. going from code to spec), but the first step (going from spec(s) to code) is not handled by `bootique-swagger-openapi` and requires a third-party code generator.

 There are various code generators available (such as [openapi-generator](https://github.com/OpenAPITools/openapi-generator), but as of this writing (March 2020), most do not